In the Valley of Elah poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Hank receives Mike's cell phone in the mail with corrupted video files.
 He chooses to stay and investigate himself rather than trust the military, partnering with Detective Sanders to uncover the truth., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat A charred body is discovered in a field - it's identified as Mike.
+Of particular interest, this crucial beat A charred body is discovered in a field - it's identified as Mike.
 False defeat: what began as finding a missing AWOL soldier becomes a murder investigation.
 The stakes transform completely., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 91 minutes (74% through) represents the emotional nadir.
 Here, Hank learns the full truth: Mike and his unit murdered him in a drug-fueled, PTSD-driven frenzy.
 His son was not only a victim but participated in atrocities in Iraq.
 The soldier Hank imagined - honorable, heroic - never existed.
 Everything Hank believed dies., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.